maggie-k/ai-tools-harvester/.actor/README.md

 Export the dataset in multiple formats directly from the Dataset tab or via the Apify API:

-JSON / JSONL
+JSON / JSONL, CSV, Excel, XML, HTML table, RSS

-CSV

-Excel

-XML

-HTML table

-RSS

 💰 Pricing & Compute Units